Bank5807/feedback-analyzer/README.md

 # feedback-analyzer

-This is an prototype of feedback-analyzer
+This is a prototype of feedback-analyzer